 A technical system, dangerous to the life and health of people must have a safety of thousands of years.
 To guarantee such a high amount of safety is very difficult.
+Philosophical reasoning on the logic of science shows that safety can only be improved, step after step.
 Again a model is presented, that allows quantifying all aspects or single factors of influence.